masich/DataB/README.md

 # DataB
-> Simple and easy to use JDBC based ORM for Java and Kotlin.
+> Simple and easy-to-use JDBC-based ORM for Java and Kotlin.

-DataB is a library for Java and Kotlin programing languages that can help you to store application data in database.
-You will have an ability to save almost all types of data into database using internal DataB functionality.
+DataB is a library for Java and Kotlin programming languages that can help you to store application data in a database.
+You can save almost all types of data into a database using internal DataB functionality.

 **The latest version** is <ins>0.0.4-SNAPSHOT</ins>

-***Planned next version changes:***
-1. Redesign DataB internal types and their converting mechanism.
-2. Fix SQL injection problems.
-Redesign query build approach.

 **Status**: in development.
-*Unstable, untested and has a meager functionality.*
+*Unstable, untested, and has a meager functionality.*

 ## Table of Contents
 1. [Installation](#Installation)